 SQL is a very powerful language to query, insert, delete, modify data.
 In recent years the IT industry has developed some alternative ways to store and retrieve data.
 NoSQL type database servers become very popular.
 MongoDB is a NoSQL database server to store and retrieve data.
 In this tutorial, we will look at how to install MongoDB on Linux and distributions like Ubuntu, Debian, CentOS, Fedora, RedHat.

 We will use

-dnfpackage managers to install MongoDB.
-Alternatively we can download installation package from MongoDB website.
+yum or DNF package managers to install MongoDB.
+Alternatively, we can download the installation package from the MongoDB website.

 $ sudo dnf install mongodb-server